constiny/LTV/README.md

 <a id="Applications"> </a>
 ## Who’s VIP

-A general application of calculating customer value is that we want to prioritize our limited resource on the most valued customer.
+A general application of calculating customer value is that we want to prioritize our limited resources on the most valued customer.

 The regular method for determining customer value by accumulated spending.
-However, a customer spent a big amount one year ago and no spending after that would have a lower expectation spending than people who spent the half amount twice recently.
-By CLTV model, we are able to tell who has a higher chance to come back and how much they will spend in a future period.
+However, a customer spent a big amount one year ago and no spending after that would have a lower expectation spending than people who spent half amount twice recently.
+By the CLTV model, we are able to tell who has a higher chance to come back and how much they will spend in a future period.

 By ranking the future expense, we can tell who should be our VIP?